A $50 million development involving 400,000 square feet of warehouse space has been proposed off McEver Road in South Hall.

 The following is a timeline of the latest developments in the project as the firm approached various governments, seeking approval to move forward.

-The proposal is approved by the Buford Planning Commission on July 20.
+The proposal is approved by the Buford Planning Commission on July 20, moving on next to the Board of Commissioners.
 Read the full story.

 June 8: Arbitration favors Buford